• Skip to main content

 Homemade Pizza Can Go In So Many Different Directions

 I love pizza night and I've been getting really into it lately.
-This particular pizza is me trying to recreate the cafe pizza from years ago.
+This particular pizza is me trying to recreate the cafe pizza dough from years ago.
 You can switch it up with toppings, of course, and use your own favorite ingredients.
 This recipe is really about how to make a tasty homemade pizza dough.
 When I tested this recipe, I made one with Italian sausage, diced tomatoes, roasted red pepper and onion that was delish.
 You can make it with chicken and pesto or you can use the dough recipe and choose your own toppings.

 Tasty Homemade Pizza Dough with Chicken, Pesto, Fontina & Tomatoes: very close up look at the chicken tomatoes pesto and pine nuts